 To prove retaliation has occurred against you, it is vital you show you engaged in protected activity such as reporting a violation, your employer knew you took such activity, an adverse employment action occurred against you, and that your protected activity was the reason for the adverse employment action.
-Since each of these elements will be crucial to proving your case, have a Los Angeles workplace lawyer from Mann Elias by your side from day one.
+Since each of these elements will be crucial to proving your case, have a lawyer by your side to establish a strong legal strategy.

 What is Considered Protected Activity?

 This varies from situation to situation.
 For example, the Civil Rights Act of 1964 offers protection for those who serve as witnesses, contact the media, refuse to perform illegal assignments, or other related matters.
 Whether or not your allegations ultimately have merit, you are still afforded protection.
 Since you likely will not know exactly what is considered protected activity, don't take chances in these situations.

 What is not Protected Activity?